HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 #### Animations

-Some [non-composited](https://web.dev/non-composited-animations/) CSS animations can affect the layout of the page and contribute to CLS.
-The [best practice](https://web.dev/optimize-cls/#animations-%F0%9F%8F%83%E2%80%8D%E2%99%80%EF%B8%8F) is to use `transform` animations instead.
+Some <a hreflang="en" href="https://web.dev/non-composited-animations/">non-composited</a> CSS animations can affect the layout of the page and contribute to CLS.
+The <a hreflang="en" href="https://web.dev/optimize-cls/#animations-%F0%9F%8F%83%E2%80%8D%E2%99%80%EF%B8%8F">best practice</a> is to use `transform` animations instead.

 {{ figure_markup(
   content="38%",